brunocribeiro/glowroot-central-docker/README.md

       brunocesar/glowroot-central
 ```

-You can configure the in many ways, although is not our goal support every possible configuration use case, here are just a few that might be useful.
+You can configure it in many ways, but it is not our goal to support every possible configuration use case.
+The following is just a few options that might be useful.

 ## Environment Variables: